The 5 Gut Types: How To Know Yours, From A Functional Medicine Specialist

 Although anyone can have the genetic predisposition for an Immune Gut type, I believe it's most often cultivated in the first two to three years of our lives.

 For example, some limited research suggests that children who receive antibiotics in the first year of life have higher rates of asthma, allergies, and food intolerances.
 That's because antibiotics eradicate gut bacteria, even the healthy ones.
-People with allergies and asthma often have imbalances in gut bacteria—conversely, lack of bacterial diversity in the gut may increase allergy susceptibility, particularly seasonal and nut allergies.
+People with allergies and asthma often have imbalances in gut bacteria3—conversely, lack of bacterial diversity in the gut may increase allergy susceptibility4, particularly seasonal and nut allergies.

 - Mast-cell activation syndrome